earldouglas/sbt-war/README.md

 > warStart
 ```

-To run the webapp from the packaged .war file, use `warStartPackage`:
+To run the webapp from the packaged WAR file, use `warStartPackage`:

 ```
 > warStartPackage